Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 12:35 Interesting.

-12:36 Yeah.
+12:35 Yeah.

-12:37 So I feel like this one is massive too.
+12:36 So I feel like this one is massive too.

-12:38 Like this is a really major thing and you know organizations that depend on this notebook style like this could really be a big deal.
+12:40 And, you know, organizations that depend on this notebook style, like this could really be a big deal.

-12:45 And I like that they split it out into different projects like the parameterization idea is powerful and maybe you can use that by itself.
+12:45 And I like that they split it out into different projects.

-12:54 And if you don't quite like the user interface, so they've got the interact there that you can use that instead.
+12:54 And if you don't quite like the user interface, and so they've got the interact there that you can use that instead.

 13:01 These are cool that they've split them out a bit.